Support Ticket Extension Overview

-Ticket Types, in conjunction with Categories, can be used to help categorize and sort/filter your tickets based on various attributes.
-For example, you may want to use Types to divide tickets into different “channels” based on the kind of support the ticket needs (Bugs, Feature Requests, Pre-Sale Questions, etc).
+Ticket types, in conjunction with categories, can be used to help categorize and sort/filter your tickets based on various attributes.
+For example, you may want to use types to divide tickets into different “channels” based on the kind of support the ticket needs such as bugs, feature requests, pre-sale questions, etc.

 To create a new Response Template, simply click “Add New” from the Response Templates tab.
-From there, you can fill out the Title and Content of the template, and click “Save”.
-While on this same page, you can also edit and/or delete any existing Response Templates that you may have.
-Once a Response Template saved, it will be usable when viewing a ticket by clicking the “Response Templates” link in the reply box.
+From there, you can fill out the title and content of the template, and click “Save”.
+While on the same page, you can also edit and/or delete any existing response templates that you may have.
+Once a template is saved, it will be usable when viewing a ticket by clicking the “Response Templates” link in the reply box.